Toronto Transit Commission: Cellular and Wi-Fi connectivity

-From early December 2015 to late January 2016, commuters had to sign on to Twitter, through a sponsorship deal with the social media network, in order to use the subway stations' Wi-Fi network.
-This arrangement was resumed on an optional basis from July 2016 to late November/early December 2016.

-On June 17, 2015, the TTC announced that Wind Mobile (later rebranded Freedom Mobile) customers could access cellular connectivity at some TTC subway stations.
-BAI Communications has built a shared Wi-Fi and cellular infrastructure for the TTC that allows any wireless carrier to sign on and provide underground cellular service to their customers.
-As of December 2017, BAI's cellular DAS is operational at all 75 TTC stations.

-Freedom Mobile users also have Wi-Fi and cellular coverage in the tunnels on Line 1 between Vaughan Metropolitan Centre and Sheppard West stations and between Bloor–Yonge and St. George stations.
+Subway wireless services

+Starting in 2013, the TTC provided Wi-Fi access in subway stations through its TConnect service.

+In August 2023, Rogers implemented 5G wireless service at all the TTC's downtown stations and within the tunnels between them.

+In September 2023, the federal government imposed new licence conditions requiring that cellphone and data services be available on the entire subway network by the end of 2026 and that all mobile wireless carriers, including Telus and Bell, have access to it.

+As of September 2023, all downtown subway stations and some west-end stations, as well as the tunnels connecting them, had Rogers 5G wireless service.
+The service is available to customers of Rogers and Freedom Mobile; however, customers of other carriers (such as Bell and Telus) can make 911 calls.
+5G wireless service is available between Bloor–Yonge and Dupont stations on Line 1, and between Castle Frank and Keele stations on Line 2.
+The stations and tunnels between Vaughan Metropolitan Centre station and Sheppard West station on Line 1 have a non-5G service.

+In December 2024, the TTC announced the discontinuation of the TConnect service on December 27, 2024, due to low usage.

 Accessibility

 The Wheel-Trans door-to-door service has been available since the mid-1970s.
 Since the 1990s, the TTC has focused on providing accessible services on conventional bus routes, the RT and subway.
 56 of the 75 stations on Lines 1, 2, and 3 are wheel-chair accessible are equipped with elevators, and all stations on Line 4 are fully accessible.
 In December 2011, all bus routes became accessible with the retirement of the commission's last inaccessible buses.
 On August 31, 2014, the commission launched its new fleet of low-floor Bombardier's Flexity Outlook streetcars.
-With the decommissioning of the last of the commission's non-accessible high-floor CLRV vehicles on December 29, 2019, all TTC streetcar routes are now served by low-floor Flexity vehicles.
+With the decommissioning of the last of the commission's CLRV vehicles on December 29, 2019, all TTC streetcar routes are now served by low-floor Flexity vehicles.

 As per Accessibility for Ontarians with Disabilities Act (AODA) guidelines, all surface vehicles and subway trains have been equipped with the on-board Automatic Next Stop Announcement System since February 2008.
 It operates over speakers indicating the next stop.
 A digital orange LED destination sign on streetcars and buses as well as the Toronto Rocket subway trains display the name of the upcoming streets/stations as the vehicle progresses on its route.

 All TTC revenue service vehicles are equipped with external speakers that play automated announcements of the route and destination of vehicle travel.